- What Documents Do I Need To Collect For Filing My Tax Return?

 To facilitate a productive discussion, I’ve included [a or two] tool(s) that will facilitate our work:

-1. A short, one-page checklist that outlines eight considerations that are fundamental to what you should consider when reviewing your beneficiary designations. [link to your white-labeled version from your website or Google Doc].
+- A short, one-page checklist that outlines eight considerations that are fundamental to what you should consider when reviewing your beneficiary designations. [link the File URL of your white-labeled version].

-2. Your personalized Account Beneficiary Designation report includes specific information about your beneficiaries, which can help you answer some of the questions in the checklist.
-[PREMIER members: Use this whenever you have the client’s Beneficiary information.
+- Your personalized Account Beneficiary Designation report includes specific information about your beneficiaries, which can help you answer some of the questions in the checklist.
+[Deluxe and Premier members: Use this whenever you have the client’s Beneficiary information.
 If you don’t have the Beneficiary information, the report serves as an effective follow-up to your meeting.]

 While the checklist can help you spot good ways to identify all the different opportunities to consider, we are always available to meet with you to discuss your finances and goals and to identify what the best opportunities are for you.

-Please contact us today to schedule a time to discuss this further, or [schedule a time with us on our calendar here (insert your calendar link)].
+Please contact us today to schedule a time to discuss this further, or [Insert Calendar Link and Title].

 Sincerely,